Hong Kong leader says no plan to use emergency powers for other laws

 On Sunday, personnel inside a People's Liberation Army barracks in the territory issued warnings to protesters who had shined laser pointers at the building.
 It was the first time the Chinese military had engaged with the demonstrators.

 On Friday, Lam invoked the emergency powers for the first time in more than 50 years to outlaw face masks, which protesters have used to shield their identities.
+[L3N26T01U]

 But the move inflamed demonstrations over the weekend and thousands took to the streets wearing masks in defiance.
 Rallies deteriorated into running clashes with police firing tear gas and charging with batons to disperse protesters across the city.